epw/consensus/consensus.md

 \End{Player}

-\Begin{MC}

 Forces are one of the main organizational structures used in MCing Consensus.
 They give you a way to keep track of what powers are in the world, and how far along they are in their goals.
 You make Forces between sessions, collating what you know about the story and where you imagine it may go.

 A Force can be many things: It might be an ambitious organization, some lusus naturae from Elsewhere, or even a collection of cursed items, each with their own motivation.
 The point is to gather them together for your own records, and know what happens when they act.
 That’s where the name Force comes from: they are things which will act, and make changes in the world.

-Note that Forces can be allies or enemies, or neither.
+Note that Forces can be allies or enemies to the Mages, or neither.
 They may have their own agendas, but at times, some Mages may realize that they do not want to impede a Force, and indeed wish to help it along.
 In addition, what is a positive Force to one Mage might be a negative Force to another.
 Forces are complex.
 No Force should simply exist to be defeated.

 Finally, Forces should not have perfectly aligned goals.
-If they do, then it is really once Force being described.
+If they do, then it is really one Force being described.
 They do not have to be active enemies of each other, but even very positive Forces in the world can find themselves pushing in different directions.

 ## Parts of a Force

 Forces are tracked on the Force Sheets, so that you can easily reference them while playing.
 They should put the information you need front and center so you can quickly make decisions, reference established facts, and record important changes.

 Forces have a name and a brief description, so that you can keep reminding yourself of what they are.
 A Force that hasn’t been seen in a little while might have slipped your mind, especially if it’s a long time between games, so err on the side of being descriptive.
 "Ghost Pirates!" is a lot better than “What Comes from the Mists”, even if it’s more trite.

+### Sidebar: Uncertainty and Prescription

+Don't actually feel locked into what you write down.
+In fact, in several places where you would put something concrete, you will have space to write down two possibilities.
+Take advatage of that!
+Write details with question marks where you aren't sure.

+This is mostly to remind you that you should always follow your Agenda and Principles, and if you find out something isn't working, or realize something that could work better, you can change it!

+This is also why, even though it may be against your instincts, you don't need to treat your Forces sheets as top secret documents that must be hidden from the other players.
+Let them see you take notes on them, get ideas, add possiblities.
+Ask them for a detail and then note it on the appropriate Forces sheet!
+Sometimes you may be more certain, but secrets tend to come out quickly around Mages, so be ready for that happening anyway.
+It's better to write down the possilibities, but leave it clear that they are just possibilities, and let a player see them and say "Oh, I was thinking the artifact would actually be like this..." than to spend many sessions building up a grand reveal that falls flat.

 ### Stressor